lucuma13/dit-mate/README.md

 uv tool install dit-mate
 ```

-3. Test any of the tools (if the command is not recognised try `uv tool update-shell` and restart Terminal):
+3. Test the installation (if the command is not recognised try `uv tool update-shell` and restart your terminal):

 ```
-basicmeta --version
+basicmeta --version; mkday --version; lifsaver --version; mrl --version; xpandroll --version
 ```

 ### 📖 Usage examples